ybinm/HCI_ProjectPage/index.md

     - Log in to the website
     - Write a post for my recipe including what ingredients were needed, <br>
       what kind of kitchen tools were used and how long the cooking took
     - Divide ingredients by whether they are necessary or optional while cooking
-    - Recheck my recipe post before uploading

 - **Reader’s point of view**
   - Goal